firstbatchxyz/dkn-compute-launcher/README.md

 - **Models**: view all models & edit the models that you want to serve
 - **Ollama**: edit host & port of the Ollama server
 - **API Keys**: change API keys for providers
-- **Log Levels**: change log-levels for modules within compute node
+- **Log Levels**: change log-levels for modules within compute node & launcher

 Within a menu, you can go back with the <kbd>ESC</kbd> key.
 At the top level, you must select **Save & Exit** to save your changes & write them to the environment file.
 If you ESC here without saving changes, your changes will be lost.

 > [!TIP]
 >
-> You can always abort any changes with <kbd>CTRL+C</kbd> (on Linux/Windows) or <kbd>CMD+C</kbd> (on macOS).
+> You can always abort any changes with <kbd>CTRL+C</kbd> (on Linux / Windows) or <kbd>CMD+C</kbd> (on macOS).

+### Environment Editor

-For more advanced users that would like to view the environment file in more detail, we provide the `env-editor` command:
+For more advanced users that would like to view the environment file in more detail & plain-text, we provide the `env-editor` command:

 ```sh
 ./dkn-compute-launcher env-editor
 ```

-This command will open the selected environment file using a terminal-native text editor, allowing you to edit everything.
+This command will open the selected environment file using a terminal-native text editor, allowing you to edit everything in it.
 If there happens to be multiple keys for a single value in the environment, the `settings` command will edit the _last uncommented key_ on **Save**.

 ### Measuring Local Models